Kuttabul, Queensland: Geography

+Apart from the protected areas, the land use is predominantly growing sugarcane with some grazing on native vegetation and rural residential housing.
+There is a network of cane tramways to transfer the harvested sugarcane to the sugar mill.

 History

+Narpi State School opened on 23 August 1926.
+On 31 December 2005, the school was mothballed, being finally closed on 31 December 2006.
+It was at 69 Narpi Road (20.9998°S 148.8753°E).

 The town takes its name from the Kuttabul railway station, which was assigned by the Queensland Railways Department on 5 March 1927.
 The name is an Aboriginal word meaning "wonderful".

-Narpi State School opened on 23 August 1926.
-On 31 December 2005 the school was mothballed, being finally closed on 31 December 2006.
-It was at 69 Narpi Road (20.9998°S 148.8753°E).
+There were a number of former railway stations in the locality (from north to south):